rndmorris/WU-CM333-EVoting/README.md

   1. Start the MySQL database (by clicking the "start" button while mysql is highlighted in the XAMPP screen.
 Or if you have a  separate install of mysql running, something like: "mysql -h localhost -u root -p" should start it.
   2. The easiest way to play around with database parts(if you are using XAMPP) is to go to "http://localhost/dashboard/" and click on the phpMyAdmin tab at the top right-hand corner.
-If you are using a serpate install, simply copy the contents of "/voting_system/db/regdb.sql" into the mysql terminal.
+This may vary depending on version.
+On windows in may be found at localhost/phpmyadmin If you are using a serpate install, simply copy the contents of "/voting_system/db/regdb.sql" into the mysql terminal.
   3. Copy the contents of the "/voting_system/db/regdb.sql" into the sql query section of phpMyAdmin, or import the file under the import tab.